Ceramic Dictionary

 es: ESTIRAR

-Pulling hold the clay in both hands; pull it downwards with you right hand, slowly and evenly to make it into a long round cylinder, then press and indent it for shape and form.
-This can then be attached to the main body to form a handle.
-Another way is to attach the clay to the jar first and then pull it.
-See Clay Handles.
+Pulling to make a handle.
+Hold the clay in both hands; pull it downwards with your right hand, slowly and evenly to make it into a long round cylinder, then press and indent it for shape and form.
+This can then be attached to the main body of the piece to form a handle.
+Another way to make a handle is to attach the clay to the jar first and then pull it.

 ca: PIRÒMETRE